er-eis/pyCave/README.rst

 **********************
 Procedural Generation
 **********************
 Each game board is procedurally generated using the difficulty and map size entered by the user.
 More non-Open tiles will be present at higher difficulties.
-Each game board is validated through a recursive, depth-first searching algorithm (beginning from the player's starting position and ending once the Treasure tile is found using valid moves), along with other algorithms, after generation to ensure the following qualities:
+Each game board is validated through a recursive, depth-first searching algorithm, along with other algorithms, after generation to ensure the following qualities:

 - The game is winnable using valid moves
 - The player does not spawn to the left, to the right, above, or beneath a Pit or Treasure tile